Google Analytics tags

 • In some cases, very little condensation is seen draining under the car in this running condition as ice is forming and;

-• For some when the car is parked with the engine off, a good size condensate puddle forms under the car as the ice melts.
+• For some when the car is parked with the engine off, a good-sized condensate puddle forms under the car as the ice melts.

 So before deciding to replace expensive AC components try relocating the evaporator temp sensor lower on the 993 evaporator coils so that it will see the lower temperatures produced sooner, and send a signal to the CCU to shut off the compressor before icing begins.
 Also, could this problem also be the result of a dirty evaporator from 25+ years of service where airflow is diminished encouraging icing, who knows?
 But it is easy to clean the evaporator as outlined above so I would clean the evaporator as part of the relocation of the sensor on it.